arnaudrenaud/the-good-corner/README.md

 Live coding project for Wild Code School, work-and-study program, 2023-2024:

 - Language: TypeScript
-- Web-app: React (Next.js)
+- Back-end and API: Node.js Apollo server exposing an GraphQL API using models decorated with type-graphql and TypeORM (Postgres database)
-- Back-end: Node.js server with an Apollo GraphQL API and TypeORM with a Postgres database
+- Web-app: Next.js pages (React with styled-components), Apollo client and automatic type generation from GraphQL API
-- All services containerized with Docker, Docker Compose
+- All services run in Docker containers orchestrated with Docker Compose

 _Prerequisites: Docker (24+), Make._